eigenfoo/cryptics/docs/datasheet.md

 ### Over what time frame was the data collected?

-The scraped blog posts cover crosswords published from January 2009 to October
+The scraped blog posts cover crosswords published from January 2009.
-2021: a twelve year period.
 New blog posts are published daily and are parsed to augment the dataset (see the ["Will this dataset be updated?"](#will-this-dataset-be-updated-e.g.-to-correct-labeling-errors-add-new-rows-delete-rows) question).